What is UX writing?

 - Content should always be structured in a meaningful way so that users can find their way around more easily.
 Different heading levels (H1, H2, etc.) help to divide text deserts into areas worth reading.

-Texts for all
+Texts for everyone

 - Ensure accessibility: Screen reader-friendly texts with clear structures and ALT texts for images are essential.